faster-rs/faster-rs/README.md

 *Make sure you clone the submodules as well*, this is best done by cloning with `git clone --recurse-submodules`.

 ## The interface
 This wrapper attempts to remain true to the original FASTER design by exposing a similar interface to that which is provided by the original C++ version.
-Users may define their own Key-Value types (that implement the `FasterKey` and `FasterValue` traits) and provide custom logic for Read-Modify-Write operations.
+Users may define their own Key-Value types and provide custom logic for Read-Modify-Write operations.

 The `Read`, `Upsert` and `RMW` operations all require a monotonic serial number to form the sequence of operations that will be persisted by FASTER. `Read` operations require a serial number so that at a CPR checkpoint boundary, FASTER guarantees that the reads before that point have accessed no data updates after the checkpoint.
 If persistence is not important, the serial number can safely be set to `1` for all operations (as is done in the examples above).